 What personal data do we collect?

 The personal information we collect from you will vary depending on the role which you are applying for.
-It may include, but is not limited to, the following:
+It may include the following:

-- Information gathered as part of the interview process, such as your response to questions, which may be based on your experiences, or test results.
+- Your response to questions, which may be based on your experiences, or test results

 - Technical data including internet protocol (IP) address, login data, browser type and technology used to access this website.

 How we get the information and why we have it?

 Most of the personal information we process is provided to us directly by you for one of the following reasons:

 - Data might be contained in application forms, CVs or resumes for the recruitment process to assess your relevant skills and experience and to monitor equal opportunities within the organisation

 - Data might be collected through interviews or other forms of assessment to assess and confirm an applicant's suitability for employment and decide to whom to offer a job